Courses

 Elective Courses

-8 units of elective course work is required.
+8 units of elective coursework is required.
 Please see the degree requirements for details.
+Elective courses are waived for dual-degree students.

 Designated Emphasis